SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 After confirming the deprovisioning, the device will be deprovisioned in ThingPark.

-## <a name="configurable-port"></a>Sending command operations
+## <a name="configurable-port"></a>Sending operations

-In order to send a command operation, go to the Device Management application and navigate to the device you want to send a command to.
+In order to send an operation, go to the Device Management application and navigate to the device you want to send an operation to.

-Click the "Shell" tab and enter the command in the ">_Command" field.
-If you enter the command without defining a port, it will be sent to the default target port (i. e.
+Click the "Shell" tab and enter the operation in the ">_Command" field.
+If you enter the operation without defining a port, it will be sent to the default target port (i. e.
 1).
-If you enter the command and define a port (format "command:port"), it will be sent to the specified target port instead of the default port.
+If you enter the operation and define a port (format "command:port"), it will be sent to the specified target port instead of the default port.

 <img src="/guides/users-guide/actility/portConfiguration.png" alt="Port configuration" style="max-width: 100%">

 Click "Execute".
-The command will be sent to the device.
+The operation will be sent to the device.
+The timing depends on Actility ThingPark.